groue/GRDBDemo/README.md

     <img src="https://raw.githubusercontent.com/groue/GRDBDemo/master/ScreenShot.png" alt="Screen Shot">
 </p>

+To run this app:

+1. Clone the repository
+2. Install CocoaPods if not done yet, via the Terminal application:

+    ```
+    sudo gem install cocoapods
+    ```

+3. Go into the repository, and run the Terminal command:

+    ```
+    cd groue/GRDBDemo
+    pod install
+    ```

+4. Open GRDBDemo.xcworkspace
+5. Click the Run button

+The main app files are:

 - [AppDelegate.swift](GRDBDemo/AppDelegate.swift)

     The app delegate opens the connection to the database, and applies the best practices of memory management